linux-livesystem/livesys/README.md

 Basically, the steps (for every distro) are:

-0. Install Dependencies
+0. #Install Dependencies#

-1. Initialize the OS Image

  a.
+Layered FS
+ b.
+Compressed FS
+ c.
+Temporary FS

+1. #Initialize the OS Image#

+ a.
 Compress it (optional)

-2. Rebuild the InitRAMFS
+2. #Rebuild the InitRAMFS#

  b.
 To include the LiveSYSTEM Script -- and the kernel/modules it needs

-3. Reinstall Grub
+3. #Reinstall Grub#

  a.
 To point to the Initramfs